 Scribd is bringing its audio functionality to the Apple Watch.
 The new functionality will allow listeners to access Scribd audiobooks straight from their watch.

 The new Scribd Apple Watch app will support standalone streaming.
-Users will be able to listen to audiobooks from their library over a cellular or Wi-Fi connection without the need of their iPhone.
+Users will be able to listen to audiobooks from their library over a cellular or Wi-Fi connection without the need for their iPhone.

 - How to listen to music offline on your Apple Watch without your iPhone